-- Job market has changed greatly in last ~10-15 years: - substantial increase in worldwide student and postdoc numbers (post-docs peaked ~2010; students still increasing). - no corresponding increase in the number of permanent (faculty) positions. - Result is a dramatic change in career timescales: longer post-doc periods (on fixed-term contracts), and greatly increased competition for permanent positions. - 2010 US Astronomy Decadal Survey found that the "standard" time spent as a post-doc increased from 3-4 years in late '90s to 6-8 years in late '00s. - Note: demographic surveys have ~decade "lead time".
+- Job market has changed greatly in last ~15-20 years: - substantial increase in worldwide student and postdoc numbers in '00s (postdocs peaked ~2010; PhDs still increasing). - no corresponding increase in the number of permanent (faculty) positions. - Result has been a big change in career timescales: longer post-doc periods (on fixed-term contracts), and greatly increased competition for permanent positions. - 2010 US Astronomy Decadal Survey found that the "typical" time spent as a post-doc increased from 3-4 years in late '90s to 6-8 years by the late '00s. - (Lead time means a lot of statistics are out-of-date.)